arlw87/landingPage/README.md

   - Text about that section
   - A button with an action relevant to that section (note the button dont do anything)

 Each section has its own accent color for the underline of the title and the button.
-The button button style changes to add a shadow on a hover action.
+The button style changes to add a shadow on a hover action.
 The sections alternate which side the image is on.

+When sections are scrolled to for the first time they fade in to view to provide a nice dynamic effect.

 ### Floating scroll to the top button

-![Screenshot of webpage showing the floating scroll to top button](./screenshots/FloatingButton.PNG) _Screenshot shows the floating scroll to top button on the bottom right_
+![Screenshot of webpage showing the floating scroll to top button](./screenshots/FloatingButton.PNG) _Screenshot shows the **floating scroll to top button** on the bottom right of the screen_

 ---

 A button that when clicked will smoothly scroll the viewport back to the top of the page.
-This button is fixed to the bottom right of the viewport and only appears after the user has scrolled so the first section is visible.
+This button is fixed to the bottom right of the viewport and only appears after the user has scrolled past the header section.
 It uses a fade in animation with CSS when it appears.
 The button will disappear if the user returns to the top of the page.

 ### Footer